-This is a popular walk in Dorrigo National Park on the Waterfall Way for many reasons: two stunning waterfalls, a suspension bridge, a valley lookout, gorgeous World Heritage Gondwana rainforest with many interpretive signs, a cafe at the finish line.
+This is a very popular walk in Dorrigo National Park on the Waterfall Way for many reasons: two stunning waterfalls, a suspension bridge, a valley lookout, gorgeous World Heritage Gondwana rainforest with interpretation signs, and a cafe and superb gift shop at the finish line.
 Don’t forget to visit the Skywalk too, for a view from above the forest canopy!

-Cystal Showers Falls and Tristania Falls
+Crystal Showers Falls and Tristania Falls

 A suspension bridge gives you a lovely view as you cross the creek in front of Crystal Showers Falls.
 Take the track to explore the rock overhang behind the falls, enjoying the falling veil of water and dropping moss trails.
 Crystal Showers Falls is possibly the most photographed waterfall in NSW!

 Further along the track is Hardwood Lookout, where you can look between the trees, towards McGraths Hump and down the Bellinger valley to the sea.
 Next is Tristania Falls, a 20m waterfall cascading down black basalt rock into a pool.